ABISART 75, ABISART 150, ABISART 300

 This medicine helps most people with high blood pressure, but it may have unwanted side effects in some people.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get s
+You may need medical attention if you get some

 of the side effects.